encse/adventofcode/README.md

    Like what you see?
 Consider [sponsoring](https://github.com/sponsors/encse) me.

-   The framework I'm using is freely available.
-It's pretty streamlined by now.
+   The framework I'm using is freely available and it's pretty streamlined by now.
 You can start with the https://github.com/encse/adventofcode-template repository.

    ## Dependencies